luusi/AIDA/README.md

 AIDA (Adaptive InDustrial APIs) is a tool for the composition of Industrial APIs for resilience manufacturing.

-The proposed technique generates a plan for a manufacturing process by orchestrating manufacturing actors which are depicted as services (Industrial APIs).
+The proposed technique generates a plan for a manufacturing process by orchestrating manufacturing actors which are depicted as services.

 ## Preliminaries